tokio-rs/tracing/README.md

 - [`tracing-bunyan-formatter`] provides a layer implementation that reports events and spans in [bunyan] format, enriched with timing information.
 - [`color-spantrace`] provides a formatter for rendering span traces in the style of `color-backtrace`
-- [`color-eyre`] provides a customized version of `eyre::Report` for capturing span traces and backtraces with new errors and pretty printing them in error reports.
+- [`color-eyre`] provides customized panic and eyre report handlers for `eyre::Report` for capturing span traces and backtraces with new errors and pretty printing them.
+- [`spandoc`] provides a proc macro for constructing spans from doc comments _inside_ of functions.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)